 Expensive bikes have expensive running costs, which is fine if you plan on doing it yourself, but can be a costly investment if not.
 On the flip side, something like a single speed bike has far fewer moving parts and will need much less maintenance

 It’s worth thinking about the future.
 An extra bit of money now may seem like a big outlay, but its cheaper than buying a bicycle twice.
-If you’re planning to get fitter and ride further then plan for that.
-If you want a bike to take to the shops of an evening, then that will warrant a completely different response.
+If you’re planning to get fitter and ride further, then plan to buy a bike that can handle that.
+If you just want a bike to take to the shops, you likely won’t need to spend as much.

-- Martin Lewis’s guide to spending is really helpful when helping you decide how much money you can really afford to spend.
+- Martin Lewis’ guide to spending is really helpful when helping you decide how much money you can really afford to lay out.

-- South Coast Bikes make a strong case for investing in a bicycle ‘Don’t Buy A Cheap Bike’
+- South Coast Bikes make a strong case for investing in a bicycle in their article ‘Don’t Buy A Cheap Bike’

 - You will need to budget for more than just the bike.
-Additional costs such as helmets, bottle cages and gloves can add up.
-Have a quick read of our guide ‘Where To Spend Your First £175 after Buying a Bicycle’ to determine which bits you actually need.
+Additional costs such as helmets, bottle cages and gloves can add up very quickly.
+Have a read of our guide ‘Where To Spend Your First £175 after Buying a Bicycle’ to determine which bits will be most helpful for you.